 Austrian culture has had an influence on the countries of this region, including Serbia, for many centuries.
 To what extent do you recognise Austria’s cultural heritage in Serbia?

-– Austrian cultural heritage is especially visible in Vojvodina, where it can be seen not only in architecture, but also in the cuisine, language and customs.
-However, influences of Austrian architecture and the arts can also be found in other parts of Serbia.
+– Austrian cultural heritage is especially visible in Vojvodina, where it can be seen not only in architecture but also in the cuisine, language and customs.
+However, the influences of Austrian architecture and the arts can also be found in other parts of Serbia.
 “Where the past meets the future” is the motto of the European Year of Cultural Heritage that we are commemorating this year.
-Cultural heritage should thus not only be seen as a thing of the past, but as something that’s created in the moment.
-This year we are therefore placing a special emphasis on presenting music from Austria to the Serbian public, be that classical music, jazz or electronic music, thereby presenting Austrian cultural heritage from the past as well as cultural heritage that’s in the making.
+Cultural heritage should thus not only be seen as a thing of the past but as something that’s created in the moment.
+This year we are therefore placing a special emphasis on presenting music from Austria to the Serbian public, be that classical music, jazz or electronic music, thereby presenting Austrian cultural heritage from the past as well as a cultural heritage that’s in the making.

 Has the function of culture centres gained a new role due to new communication technologies?

 – New communication technologies have definitely changed the way we communicate with our audience and how we address them.
 These technologies have added an important boost to our visibility and helped to promote our programmes among a significantly wider audience.
 We are very active on Facebook, where we have more than 10,000 organic followers.
 Close contacts with the local media, however, remain an important part of our job, be that by giving interviews or by organising joint press conferences together with our partners to announce joint projects.

 Foreign culture centres have an important shared role – to convey and affirm their own cultural values.
 What is the interest of the Austrian Cultural Forum in Serbia?